hgaberra/forticnf-aws-workshop-cloudformation/README.md

 ![](./content/image-t2-4.png)

-6. Once the CloudFormation template has created successfully, you should see your account showing 'Success' in the AWS account page of FortiGate CNF.
+6. Once the CloudFormation template has created successfully, you should see your account showing **Success** in the AWS account page of FortiGate CNF.

 ![](./content/image-t2-5.png)